Loading

 Answer

 Let me reassure you right away: yes.
 Cartagena de Indias is very touristy and therefore quite safe.
+There are dedicated police for the tourists, and we are not near the Venezuelan/Colombian border.
 But that’s not a reason to let your guard down completely.
 If there are lots of people around, it's safe to walk.
-Otherwise at night, I would take a taxi if walking far.
+Otherwise at night, I would take an uber if walking far.
 See below for tips, and things to look out for.

 Question